Gomed Stone Identification

 If the colors of gems are observed very carefully, then in some cases one can differentiate between real and fake.

 Gomed is generally found dull and does not have the same transparency as zircon or any other gemstone.
 We can distinguish natural gomed by looking at their clarity.
+This is also an another quick test for gomed stone identification.

 One can clearly distinguish between a real one and a fake one by seeing their reflections.
 Place this near your eyes and closely observe; look inside with light coming from a remote source.
 It will probably be real if the light is reflected inside the stone.
 Also, look through the axis of the stone in some way; you’ll see a rainbow pattern inside if it’s natural.
 If you do not see any reflection, then this is a fake one.